c1b3rd3f3nd3r/c1b3rd3f3nd3r/README.md

 ---

 - ### 🧠 Current Focus
-- Threat Hunting in Unix-like environments (Linux and FreeBSD)
+- Adversary emulation based on real-world threat actors (MITRE ATT&CK)
-- Analysis and investigation of suspicious events and anomalies
+- Red Team operations and offensive tradecraft
-- System hardening and incident response
+- Offensive security in Unix-like environments (Linux and FreeBSD)
-- Scripting for automation of data collection and analysis (Bash, Lua, Python)
+- Vulnerability discovery and exploitation (manual and automated)
-- Basic forensic analysis and interpretation of security logs
+- Custom scripting of offensive tools and payloads (Bash, Lua, Python)
-- Development of monitoring and detection tools in C
+- Privilege escalation and post-exploitation techniques
-- Deep understanding of permissions, users, and system behavior
+- Development of custom C tooling for enumeration and persistence
-- Fundamentals of Assembly (x86-64) for malware and exploit analysis
+- Fundamentals of exploit development and reverse engineering (x86-64)
-- Integration of security data to identify persistent threats
+- Evasion techniques and bypassing defensive mechanisms

 ---